13 Nutrients Even Nutritionists Don’t Get Enough Of

 Allergies to certain nuts (sunflower seeds, peanuts, almonds, hazelnuts) or oils (corn, safflower, soy) can interfere with ability to consume enough vitamin E. With the DRI for adults of 15 mg, these allergies or very-low-fat diets affect adequate intake.
 Even dietitians admit to the investment of supplementing vitamin E. A powerful antioxidant, vitamin E may prevent chronic diseases and improve immune function.

 Essential for healthy gut function, but also shown to play a role in the prevention of cardiovascular disease and certain cancers, fiber is lacking in the typical American diet.
 The recommended dietary allowance (RDA) for adults is 25 grams per day.
 Without a strong presence of fruits, vegetables and whole grains in your day, you will struggle to reach this goal.
 Sneaking fiber into breakfast smoothies with fresh berries or ground flaxseed or eating a high-fiber cereal first thing in the morning makes for a great start to the day.
-Here’s how to get more fiber into your diet without even trying.

 “Vitamin B12 is hard to get enough of as a vegetarian, since many of the good sources are animal based.
 While I aim to eat foods like eggs and dairy that contain vitamin B12, I often don’t get enough, so I do take a supplement daily.
 Vitamin B12 is important for important bodily functions like production of red blood cells and proper maintenance of the central nervous system.” —Gorin

 You may be surprised to learn that magnesium is essential in more than 300 metabolic functions.
 It’s hidden in a variety of foods, including almonds, spinach, cashews, shredded wheat, beans, and soy milk, so it’s certainly possible to eat enough through diet alone.
 However, if you’re one of those super picky eaters, you may not get enough.
 Most multi-vitamin/mineral supplements contain magnesium, so that can cover your shortfall.
-Check out the surprising symptoms of magnesium deficiency.

 “I fall short on vitamin K which works with vitamin D to strengthen bones.
 Those taking vitamin D need adequate vitamin K (among other things like calcium) to help build and preserve bone.
 Try to get as much as you can from food sources via dark leafy greens, beans, scallions, broccoli, Brussels sprouts, cabbage, and prunes (dried plums).
 Make sure not to take vitamin K supplements without speaking to your doctor as it can interfere with medications.” —Lauren Harris-Pincus, MS, RDN, owner of NutritionStarringYOU.com